What will a sixth-generation fighter jet look like? And what technology will be used on an aircraft not due to begin service for another 15 years?

 There has been some scepticism over what would happen if it were to fail, and questions over whether there would need to be 'real' buttons.

 "What we're trying to do is stop the cockpit getting too cluttered, trying to keep it as clean and as easy to upgrade as possible.
-As soon as you start to put buttons in, people will start to want to use them.
+As soon as you start to put buttons in, people will start to want to use them," said Suzy Broadbent, Human Factors Lead of Research and Technology at BAE Systems.

 Watch: How could artificial intelligence influence future cockpit design?